This article is a brief explanation of the information Nublue requires for common types of SSL orders.

 - an email address for validation purposes.
 This has to be one of several address stipulated by our SSL provider.
 As part of the process, you’ll need to log into this account and follow a link contained within the email - unless your email service is with us too, in which case we can usually create the address on your behalf and even perform the validation for you.

-For these types of orders, Comodo will also attempt to verify that the phone number supplied with the order does in fact belong to you.
+For these types of orders, Sectigo will also attempt to verify that the phone number supplied with the order does in fact belong to you.
 Again, using Dun and Bradstreet’s data is the most common way of doing this.

-For these types of SSLs, if the information submitted for your SSL order differs from the verified address Comodo finds, they may query the reason why.
+For these types of SSLs, if the information submitted for your SSL order differs from the verified address Sectigo finds, they may query the reason why.
 If necessary, you can update your phone number with Dun and Bradstreet here.
-Alternatively you can update your phone number in any of these publicly listed online phonebooks and supply Nublue with a link to the online record that we can then forward on to Comodo to confirm it.
+Alternatively you can update your phone number in any of these publicly listed online phonebooks and supply Nublue with a link to the online record that we can then forward on to Sectigo to confirm it.

-The higher the level of validation, the more security checks are completed by Comodo.
+The higher the level of validation, the more security checks are completed by Sectigo.
 EV certificate orders in particular may be a lengthy process: our supplier needs time to perform all of their necessary checks and may return to query the information provided before issuing a certificate.
 However, having an EV certificate installed can give your customers a real sense of confidence and security when visiting your site, so it’s a worthwhile addition to any online store.